openstack/bifrost/playbooks/roles/bifrost-configdrives-dynamic/README.md

                                 required.

 ipv4_nameserver: Defines the IPv4 nameserver to configure the node with
                  initially in order to support name resolution.
+It accepts a string with a single nameserver, or a list with several ones.

 ipv4_address: The IPv4 address of the node to be deployed, if applicable.